Web Content Display

 MAHA NIRVANA: Illumined state.

-MAHA PARISHAD: The highest cosmic functionary; Ruler of the Universe.
+MAHA PARISHAD (MAHAA PARISHAD): The highest cosmic functionary; ruler of the universe.

-MAHAPRALAYA: State of complete dissolution when everything in existence merges with the Center.
+MAHAPRALAYA (MAHAAPRALAYA): State of complete dissolution when everything in existence merges with the Centre.
 The complete dissolution of the whole universe.

 MAHA SAMADHI: The final samadhi when a saint renounces his body and enters the brighter world.